ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/mongo/cluster/get.md

 ---
-description: Get a Mongo Cluster by ID
+description: "Get a Mongo Cluster by ID"
 ---

 # DbaasMongoClusterGet